Matamata-Animator/Matamata-Studio/README.md

 #### Automatic Installation

-- Launch the app, and click the `install dependencies` button.
+- Launch the app, and click the `Install Requirements` button, then press `install`.

 #### Manual Installation